AzureVauban/BlueChili-FoodThingy/documentation/notes.md

 ## Current Troubles:

+Development is still ongoing, as of submission I am blocked on implementing the detail view for a selected recipe
 - Unable to Resolve image being applied to Detail View Controller
 - Unable to implement recipes fetched from [Spooncular](https://spoonacular.com/food-api)